MarioAndF/Hominum/Data.md

 	- LA: "Cartilago vomeronasalis"
 	- ES: "Cartílago vomeronasal"
 - ## Definition
-	- "a narrow process of cartilage between the vomer and the cartilage of the nasal septum —called also Jacobson\u0027s cartilage" - (Mirriam-Webster Dictionary)
+	- "a narrow process of cartilage between the vomer and the cartilage of the nasal septum —called also Jacobson's cartilage" - (Mirriam-Webster Dictionary)

 # A06.1.02.001
 - ## Term